The Government Kickstart scheme - Pros and Cons for employers

 Whilst some training maybe provided by the Government or the scheme there is no doubt that these new recruits will need additional training and a lot of support.
 Trying to run your business on limited staff during difficult times will be a challenge.

 Take this pressure off your hands by considering the membership support package from Genzy Talent Academy.
-For less than £20 per month per person you can provide your new recruits support from experienced trainers and a supportive online community.
+For £50 per month per person you can provide your new recruits support from experienced sales trainers and a supportive online community.
 Lives, zoom sessions competitions and recognition is all part of the support package, so your recruits feel supported, motivated, and inspired.
-The membership and support is specifically designed for Generation Z so new recruits will feel motivated and engaged.
+The membership and support is specifically designed for Generation Z (Kickstart age group) so new recruits will feel motivated and engaged.

 If you have new recruits or existing Generation Z staff (16-25 age group) how will you support them and keep them motivated especially if they are working remotely?
 If they are in a sales or customer related role find out here how you help them for less than £50 per month.